Rice 101: Can Slow Cookers Really Cook Rice?

 Is Slow Cooking Brown Rice the Same As White Rice?

-Yes, brown rice cooks similarly to white rice.
-The main difference, however, is that brown rice usually requires more time in the cooker, which means you’ll need to give it around 4-6 hours to fully cook.
+Yes, brown rice cooks similarly to basic white rice.
+The main difference, however, is that brown rice takes more time in the cooker, which means you’ll need to give it around 4-6 hours to thoroughly cook.

 Brown rice also needs more water than white rice.
 So be prepared to pour in a considerable amount of water for every cup of brown rice you pour into the cooker.